Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 The website has been tested on numerous devices as described in the [Device Testing](#device_testing) section above.

-This is further supported by Manual Testing section - (11) which provide a visual example of the website working on a mobile device & in the [README.md's Surface Plane section](/README.md#surface_plane) depicts images of the responsive design of the website.
+This is further supported by the Manual Testing section - (11) which provides a visual example of the website working on a mobile device & in the [README.md's Surface Plane section](/README.md#surface_plane) depicts images of the responsive design of the website.

 ---